Takamoto Katsuta holds his winner's trophy aloft to celebrate first place at the 2026 World Rally Championship in Rijeka, Croatia.

 WRC

-The World Rally Championship heads into 2026 with 14 rounds from the icy streets of Monte-Carlo to the dust of Kenya, the asphalt of Japan and Canary Islands, and the gravel battles of Paraguay and Chile.
-With a full global season ahead, rally fans can now check the complete 2026 schedule below.
+The World Rally Championship s back for 2026 with 14 rounds, from the icy roads of Monte-Carlo to the dust of Kenya, the asphalt of Japan and the Canary Islands, and the gravel stages of Paraguay and Chile.
+Check the full WRC calendar below, then catch up with highlights from every rally as the season unfolds.

 01